VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

  <br> The last step is **_SIGN-OFF_**.
 Basically, it is the step in which verification are done.
  <br> Like:- _PHYSICAL VERIFICATION_ -DESIGN CHECKING AND LAYOUT VERSUS SCHEMATIC.
  _TIMING VERIFICATION_- STATIC TIMING ANALYSIS.

+##### INTRODUCTION TO OPENLANE striVe

+OPENLANE
+<br> It started as an opensource flow for a true open source tape out experiments.

+<br> STRIVE SOC FAMILY
+<br> It has many open source SoCs with different features, the list is as follows:-
+<br> striVe- SKY130 SCL+ SYNTHESIZED 1KB SRAM.
+<br> striVe 2- SKY130 SCL + 1KB OPENRAM BLOCK
+<br> striVe 2a- striVe 2 WITH A SINGLE CHIP CORE MODULE
+<br> striVe 3- OSUSCL + SYNTHESIZED 1KB SRAM
+<br> striVe 5- SKY130 SCL +  SYNTHESIZED 1KB SRAM.
+ <br> striVe 6- striVe 2 WITH DFT.

+ MAIN GOAL OF OPEN LANE ASIC FLOW- to produce a ***clean*** GDS II with no human in the loop or human intervention.
+ <br> Here the word CLEAN means :-
+<br> No LVS violations
+<br> No DRC violations
+<br> Timing violations (work in progress)

+It can be used to harden(to generate GDS II orthe final layout)
+<br> It has two modes of operation :-
+<br> Autonomous- We configure the flow, push the button.
+Wait for some time as per the design size.
+And the GDS II layout is generated.
+<br> Interactive- As per the interactive we can run commands and steps one by one.
+So that we can look at the intermediate result while completing the process.
+This can be helpful for experimentation.

+### Get familiar to open-source EDA tools